Numerical approximations of thin structure deformations: Energy Minimization: Discrete Gradient Flows

 \item Starting from $\hat \vy_h^{(m)}$, obtain $\tilde \vy_h^{(m)}$ using the metric preprocessing algorithm to satisfy approximately the metric constraint; \item Starting from $\tilde \vy_h^{(m)}$, obtain $\vy_h^{(m)}$ using the (main) gradient flow to minimize the discrete energy with the data evaluated at $t=t_m$. \end{enumerate}

-It is important to point out that the BC preprocessing procedure embedded in the dynamic algorithm above determines the increment $\delta \hat \vy_h^{(m)}:= \hat \vy_h^{(m)}-\vy_h^{(m-1)}$ (rather than the preprocessed deformation $\hat \vy_h^{(m)}$ directly) by solving \eqref{def:pb_BC} with incremental boundary conditions.
-This is done to take advantage of the previous step and, in particular, not perform a costly metric preprocessing algorithm starting from scratch at each time step.
+It is important to point out that the BC preprocessing procedure embedded in the dynamic algorithm above determines the increment $\delta \hat \vy_h^{(m)}:= \hat \vy_h^{(m)}-\vy_h^{(m-1)}$ (rather than the preprocessed deformation $\hat \vy_h^{(m)}$ directly) by solving \eqref{def:pb_BC}-\eqref{def:pb_BC2} with incremental boundary conditions.
+This is done to take advantage of the previous step and, in particular, to avoid using a costly metric preprocessing algorithm starting from scratch at each time step.